EthanFitzpatrick0/StreamerBot/README.md

 * Option to limit amount of broadcasts you want to download
 * Delete broadcasts when done with transcription (pretty easy but it's late and I've been working for a while)
 * Right now, I'm picking words based on their order of frequency, but this doesn't completely account for frequency; i.e- a map could be `["I":2445, "we":4]` .
 Even though "I
 " has appeared MUCH more frequently than "we", right now the algorithm will put it to a 50% chance of picking either.
 I'm going to look into assigning words individual weight.
+* Serialization is working, but it turns out that with my new optimizations, it seems that deserializing takes longer than the actual parsing.
+Going to look into if this should be the case.
+I might end up having to just remove serialization.
 * Add twitch chatbot functionality
     * Going to have to learn a bit of JavaScript for this.
 Shouldn't be too hard, but I'm not sure how to pass the information from java to javascript or if I need to rewrite some code in js.
     * Relevantly respond to chatter @